jhanliufu-personal/HypernetBCI/README.md

 * **{MI, SS}_HN_sanity_check.py**: as the name suggests, this is a sanity check experiment.
 It takes arbitrary primary network **XYZ** and builds a hypernetwork over it.
 The entire architecture is referred to as **HyperXYZ**. **HyperXYZ** is trained with all training data from an individual subject to make sure that it at least performs similarly as the original network.
 There is no transfer / calibration / adaptation here.

 * **{MI, SS}_HN_baseline_1.py**: this is similar to baseline 1 but with hypernet. **HyperXYZ** is trained from scratch for each person using varying amount of training data.
 There may or may not be HN pass during testing, check experiment record to access that info.

+* **{MI, SS}_HN_new_person_calibration.py**: this is the main experiment of the project.
+Each person is held out as the new person, and **HyperXYZ** is pretrained with data from everyone else (pretrain pool).
+In the clibration stage, we use varying amount of data from the new person to calibrate the model through hypernet.
+The model is then frozen (no calibration) during testing.